Base Stats: 90 HP / 92 Atk / 75 Def / 92 SpA / 85 SpD / 60 Spe

 Abilities: Oblivious / Own Tempo / Regenerator

 Slowbro has been a superb choice for the role of physical bulky Water-type ever since he made his first appearance in RBY.
-BW has given Slowbro a significant boost with the ability Regenerator, which restores 1/3 of his HP when switching out.
-With a great typing, good defenses, and decent Special Attack, Slowbro can serve many roles; however, he is commonly first and foremost a physical wall.
-With his natural bulk and a choice of STAB moves such as Scald, Surf, Psychic, and Psyshock, he is a great counter to the many hard-hitting Fighting-types and physical sweepers that abound in OU, in particular Conkeldurr and Terrakion.
-This makes Slowbro one of the best anti-metagame Pokemon, as both these offensive threats are very common.
-Slowbro has a large support movepool, containing moves such as Yawn, Thunder Wave, and Toxic, as well as Slack Off for instant recovery.
-He can also support his team by setting up dual screens or Trick Room.
-Sets running Calm Mind increase Slowbro's walling prowess, making him not only a physical wall, but very hard to break specially as well.
-After a few boosts, he may also be able to go on the offensive and put quite a large dent in the opposing team, with good coverage options like Fire Blast, Flamethrower, and Ice Beam.
-There are also Choice Specs Slowbro variants, which—don't laugh—can be surprisingly hard to counter due to his impressive coverage and good base Special Attack, not to mention access to Trick to instantly cripple any unsuspecting defensive Pokemon.
+From the Dream World, Slowbro gets Regenerator, which restores 1/3 of his HP when switching out.
+With a great typing and an excellent Defense stat, Slowbro makes an excellent physical wall.
+With his great natural bulk and a choice of STAB moves such as Scald, Surf, Psychic, and Psyshock, he is a great counter to the many hard-hitting Fighting-types and physical sweepers found in OU, especially Terrakion and Gyarados.
+This makes Slowbro a nice anti-metagame Pokemon.
+Slowbro also has a large support movepool, containing moves such as Yawn, Thunder Wave, and Toxic, as well as Slack Off for instant recovery.
+However, being a physical wall isn't all Slowbro can do.
+He can also utilize Trick Room or Choice Specs, tanking hits and hitting back hard.

 Base Stats: 80 HP / 70 Atk / 65 Def / 80 SpA / 120 SpD / 100 Spe